Altermagnetic splitting of magnons in hematite ($\alpha$-Fe$_2$O$_3$): Density functional theory

 We use \textit{ab initio} methods to estimate the isotropic magnetic exchange coupling $J_i$ up to the 13\textsuperscript{th} nearest neighbor shell through the method of total energy mapping analysis (TEMA) \cite{GlasbrennerNP2015,GuterdingPRB2016,IqbalPRM2017}.
 TEMA is carried out in two steps: (\textit{i}) \textit{ab initio} simulations of several spin configurations in an appropriate supercell, and (\textit{ii}) mapping the spin configurations and converged energies onto an $S\!=\!5/2$ isotropic Heisenberg Hamiltonian.
 The couplings are extracted from the second step by a least square fit.

 For the \textit{ab initio} simulations we use full-potential local-orbital (FPLO) software package~\cite{KoepernikPRB1999,OpahlePRB1991}, version 22.00-62, which implements DFT+U in the atomic limit \cite{YlvisakerPRB2009}.
 In the FPLO calculations, we use the $3\times2\times1$ supercell (in terms of the primitive unit cell).
 We simulate a total of $27$ spin configurations, with a $10\times8\times8$ $\bm{k}$-mesh, and an energy convergence criteria of $10^{-8}$ Ha.
 The Hund's coupling $J_{H}$ is set to 1 eV and the on-site Coulomb $U$ is set to 6 eV for all spin configurations.
+Variations of $U$ mainly affect the overall magnitude of antiferromagnetic Heisenberg couplings $J$, with a dependence of $J \propto 1/U$.
+Such variations lead to no qualitative difference in the band dispersion.

 The results of TEMA are shown in Fig.~\ref{fig:TEMA_plot}.
 The largest couplings are the antiferromagnetic 3\textsuperscript{rd} and 4\textsuperscript{th} nearest neighbors.
 The 3\textsuperscript{rd} nearest neighbors couple A-B sublattices and C-D sublattices, while the 4\textsuperscript{th} nearest neighbors couple A-C sublattices and B-D sublattices.
 The spin pattern in the ground state is of the form $(\text{ABCD})=(\uparrow\downarrow\downarrow\uparrow)$, which is energetically stabilized by antiferromagnetic 3\textsuperscript{rd} and 4\textsuperscript{th} nearest neighbor exchanges, making the ground state very stable.
 Further neighbors add finer features on-top of the ground state, with altermagnetism appearing because of the 13\textsuperscript{th} nearest neighbor shell having two symmetry inequivalent exchanges $J_{13^{(1)}}=J_{13}+\Delta$, $J_{13^{(2)}}=J_{13}-\Delta$.